jackrusher/geometer/README.md

 N.B.
 Saving any `cljs` file will trigger recompilation of the entire file and an automatic reload of the namespace.
 The current model and view rotation are defined using `defonce` to avoid jankiness.

+## The Code

+There are examples of creating meshes from primitive shapes, including extruding 3D meshes from 2D primitives, and implementations for a couple of simple generative techniques.
+More will follow.